melles1991/usecuewebsite/_posts/2016-01-04-no-javascript-please.md

   <br>A little more complicated but also possible… Even with autoplay!
 Here are [some](http://codepen.io/hw/pen/biEBz) [examples](http://xdesigns.net/2013/08/css-slider/).

-If you really MUST support IE8 or you want a more polished experience, you can use some conditional JS.
-But promise me to use it only when necessary, only to enhance the experience and that you use vanilla JS only.
-You do not want your site to be broken without JS.
-Seriously.
-Happy coding!
+If you really MUST support IE8 or you want a more polished experience, you can use some conditional (vanilla) Javascript.
+In general, you should prefer to use Javascript only when necessary and only to enhance the experience.
+You do not want your site to be broken without.